mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Permission to board!"
 Thi interrupted her, calling out to the people on the submersible again.
 "We have the Heikoi!"

 The people on the tower spoke amongst each other, and Melna saw their relationships.
 The left and right were soldiers by the stance and their armored look.
-And the person in the center was someone of status, giving orders and guiding the operation.
-With a simple gesture, one of the guards clambered down the tower on a ladder and gestured to Shinna to hold steady.
+In the center was a man with a lantern, someone of status, giving orders and guiding the operation.
+He clambered down a ladder with the lantern in his teeth and then gestured to Shinna to hold steady.

-"Don't go anywhere," Shinna told her.
+Shinna glanced at Melna.
+"Don't go anywhere," thi said.

 "Really?" she asked rhetorically.